hms-dbmi/brainmapr/README.md

 - [Achim K, Pettit JB, Saraiva LR, et al. High-throughput spatial mapping of single-cell RNA-seq data to tissue of origin.
 Nat Biotechnol.
 2015;33(5):503-9.](http://www.ncbi.nlm.nih.gov/pubmed/25867922)
 - [Satija R, Farrell JA, Gennert D, Schier AF, Regev A. Spatial reconstruction of single-cell gene expression data.
 Nat Biotechnol.
 2015;33(5):495-502.](http://www.ncbi.nlm.nih.gov/pubmed/25867923)

+---

+## Contributing

+We welcome any bug reports, enhancement requests, and other contributions.
+To submit a bug report or enhancement request, please use the [`brainmapr` GitHub issues tracker](https://github.com/hms-dbmi/brainmapr/issues).
+For more substantial contributions, please fork this repo, push your changes to your fork, and submit a pull request with a good commit message.